PokéPark

 Pokémon The Park or PokéPark (ポケパーク, PokePāku) was a traveling theme park based on the Pokémon franchise.
 It previously existed in two locations, both currently closed.
 The theme parks featured many Pokémon-themed attractions, and were open between March 18, 2005, and September 25, 2005, in Japan.

 In 2006, the park toured Taiwan, being showcased from June 23, 2006, to September 24, 2006 The site that housed this installment is now home to the Taipei Children's Amusement Park.

 In Japan, it operated under the name Pokémon The Park 2005, and was also simply called PokéPark.
 It also operated in Taiwan under the name Pokémon The Park, and was also simply called PokéPark.

+PokéPark KANTO, the world’s first permanent outdoor Pokémon attraction, opened at Yomiuriland in Tokyo’s Tama Hills on February 5, 2026.Just before the park officially opened, Pokemon.com was invited to explore the attraction and experience what living in the Pokémon world might be like.

 List of attractions

 The park featured many attractions themed after the franchise.
 A majority of the rides were sourced from a then-closed Japanese theme park in Izumisano, Osaka.
 The Taiwan version excluded many of the rides.